|Nutritional Guidelines (per serving)|

-Gently fit the dough into a pie plate.
+Gently fit the dough into the pie plate.
 Trim the edges with a knife, then crimp them with a fork or by using your favorite method.

 You can parbake the crust at this point and finish off the pie later or you can proceed to make the filling.
 Preheat your oven to 350 F to parbake the crust.
 Pierce it with a fork to prevent it from bubbling up while baking or line the dough with parchment paper and fill the plate with dry beans or pie weights.
 Bake for about 15 minutes or until lightly golden.

 Combine them in a large mixing bowl.
 Beat until the mixture is smooth and well-blended, about 1 minute.

 Preheat your oven to 400 F. Place the unbaked crust on a large baking sheet if you haven't parbaked it.
 Pour the filling mixture into the pie crust.

 Bake for 45 to 50 minutes or until a toothpick inserted in the middle of the pie comes out clean.
 If you've parbaked the crust, you may only need to bake the pie for 25 minutes or so before the toothpick comes out clean.
 Avoid over-baking or it can cause the top of the pie to crack.

 Garnish the pie with fresh whipped cream or dusted with cinnamon sugar if desired.